Machine Learning Force Fields: Introduction

 \section{Introduction}

 In 1964, physicist Richard Feynman famously remarked ``\textit{that all things are made of atoms and that everything that living things do can be understood in terms of the jigglings and wigglings of atoms}''.~\cite{feynman1963feynman} As such, an atomically resolved picture can provide invaluable insights on biological (and other) processes.
 The first molecular dynamics (MD) study of a protein in 1977 by \citet{mccammon1977dynamics} did not consider explicit solvent molecules and was limited to less than 10~ps of simulation.
 Still, it challenged the (at that time) common belief that proteins are essentially rigid structures\cite{phillips1981biomolecular} and, instead, suggested that the interior of proteins behaves more fluid-like.
 Since then, systems consisting of more than a million atoms have been studied\cite{schulz2009scaling}, simulation times extended to the millisecond regime\cite{shaw2008anton}, and the study of entire viruses in atomic detail made possible\cite{freddolino2006molecular,zhao2013mature}.
+Recently, a distributed computing effort even allowed to study the viral proteome of SARS-CoV-2 for a total of 0.1 seconds of simulation time \cite{zimmerman2020citizen}.